OwenTuz/rook/tests/README.md

 Since minikube runs the Kubernetes cluster in a VM, you will need to set the flag `--remote-test-cluster` when running tests (see below).

+We also recommend that you run `minikube tunnel` in a separate shell while tests are running.
+This will maintain routes from your host machine to the IP range used for services in Kubernetes.

 #### Kubeadm (recommended for Ubuntu)
 Starting the cluster using `kubeadm` is as simple as running:
 ```console